plume-oss/plume-examples/README.md

 ### Selecting a file to project

 Example code to analyze can be found under `example`.
-The `.class` files are used during the CPG extraction but the source `.java` files are there for reference.
+One needs to first compile the `.java` source code files e.g. `javac -g *.java`.

 Additionally, one can use `OverflowDbDriver` to perform basic taint-analysis with reachability queries.